carlescn/scRNAseq-tools/README.md

   Runs the STARsolo algorithm on the provided FASTQ files.
   It sets the the correct parameters for 10xGenomics chemistry v2 or v3.
+  If the files are gzipped (*.fastq.gz or *.FASTQ.GZ), it automatically passes the correct option to STAR.
+  Works with both trimmed and untrimmed (with the adapter sequences) files.

 #### Dependencies: